runatlantis/org/GOVERNANCE.md

 For formal votes, a specific statement of what is being voted on should be added to the relevant GitHub issue or PR.
 Voting entities should indicate their yes/no vote on that issue or PR.

-After a suitable period of time (goal is by 5 business days), the votes will be tallied and the outcome noted.
+The votes will be tallied after a suitable period of time (the goal is 5 business days), and the outcome noted.
 If any voting entities are unreachable during the voting period, postponing the completion of the voting process should be considered.

 ## Updating Governance

-This governance will likely be a living document and its policies will therefore need to be updated over time as the community grows.
+This governance will likely be a living document, and its policies will, therefore, need to be updated over time as the community grows.
 The steering committee has full ownership of this governance and only the committee may make updates to it.
-Changes can be made at any time, but a super majority (at least 2/3 of votes) is required to approve any updates.
+Changes can be made at any time, but a super-majority (at least 2/3 of votes) is required to approve any updates.

 ## Credits

-Sections of these documents have been borrowed from (Argoproj)[https://github.com/argoproj/argoproj/blob/main/community/GOVERNANCE.md] and (Crossplane)[https://github.com/crossplane/crossplane/blob/master/GOVERNANCE.md] projects.
+Sections of these documents have been borrowed from [Argoproj](https://github.com/argoproj/argoproj/blob/main/community/GOVERNANCE.md) and [Crossplane](https://github.com/crossplane/crossplane/blob/master/GOVERNANCE.md) projects.